Wednesday, 6 November 2024

 Masked Woodswallow

-A very distant Wedge-tailed Eagle was spotted, strangely enough the only Wedge-tailed Eagle we saw this entire trip.
+A very distant Wedge-tailed Eagle was spotted, strangely enough this was one of two Wedge-tailed Eagles we saw this entire trip.
 A pair of Banded Lapwings were added, a new bird for everyone!

 Wedge-tailed Eagle